danieldickison/transmission-site/faq.markdown

 share stitches but perhaps more importantly they share food, gossip and the commitment to keeping each other safe.
 They are the places where people who are not given places make themselves a place.

-How is this a textile project when many of the collaborating artists are working in other mediums?
+### How is this a textile project when many of the collaborating artists are working in other mediums?

-I make quilts because they can hold anything.
+Quilts can hold anything.
 This project is a celebration and a test of that.
 Let’s see how jazz music, tattoos and a ceramic mug can smash together to make a quilt.

 ### Does my friend deserve a quilt?